FischbachLab/nf-blast/README.md

 ## By default

-- the output is in the customized tabular format `'7 std qlen slen qcovs sscinames'`, where `4` non-standard columns have been added.
+- the output is in the customized tabular format `'7 std qlen slen qcovs'`, where `3` non-standard columns have been added.
 - e-values are calculated based on a `dbsize` of 1e6, to allow comparison between results from different databases.
 - a maximum of `500` alignments are allowed per query.
 - the query file is split into smaller chunnks of `1000` sequences each, before running a blast on each chunk in parallel and finally merging into a single output table.